 Overview: At the University of Maine, we provide the highest quality education for advanced professional social work practice.
 We are committed to the professional education of Master’s prepared social workers: social workers who are ready to make a difference in our complex and changing society.
-The two-year graduate program leading to the Master of Social Work (MSW) degree was approved by the Board of Trustees in 1987, and the MSW Program was fully accredited by the Council on Social Work Education in 1991 and re-accredited in 2012 (through 2019).
+The two-year graduate program leading to the Master of Social Work (MSW) degree was approved by the Board of Trustees in 1987, and the MSW Program was fully accredited by the Council on Social Work Education in 1991 and re-accredited through 2027.
 The school currently has an average enrollment of 135 graduate students.
 The mission of graduate social work education at the University of Maine is to prepare ethical, competent, effective advanced generalist social workers capable of practicing with a high degree of autonomy and skill in diverse social welfare settings.
 We want future students to know that at the University of Maine School of Social Work, we take pride in students having direct and frequent contact with faculty who know your name and understand your goals.
 We offer small classes, experiential learning, seminars, and exciting field internships.

 MSW PROGRAM OPTIONS: We offer a variety of options for completing the MSW Program:

 The Full-Time, regular, 2-Year MSW program option is located at the University of Maine campus and consists of 63 semester credit hours.
 Full-time students complete the program in two years.